Limulo/website-restyle2016/_posts/2017-09-18-in-out-animation.md

 }
 {% endhighlight %}

-here you see this exact code in an interactive example: click inside the circle below to trigger the animation!
+Here you see this exact code in an interactive example: click inside the circle below to trigger the animation!

 <iframe src="https://www.openprocessing.org/sketch/449430/embed/" width="100%" height="360"></iframe>

 ## Linear Attack / Sustain / Release Animator

-Now we want to create a different animator in order to have a sligtly more complex animation made of three phases: attack, sustain and release.
+Now we want to create a different animator in order to have a sligtly more complex behaviour made of three phases: attack, sustain and release.
 We'll call it **Animator ASR**.

 ![ASR state machine]({{ site.baseurl }}/assets/images/animators/ASR-state-machine.png)

-Note that in this case we nedd two different "_trigger_" events, one to start the _attack_ phase, the other to fire the _release_ one.
+Note that in this case we need two different "_trigger_" events, one to start the _attack_ phase, the other to fire the _release_ one.
 {: class="note" }

 Here's the _Animator_ASR_ class: